CityOfLosAngeles/data-batcave-trainings/literate-garbanzo/02-plot-crimes/ReadMe.md

 # Instructions
+* Work with code within Notebook folder
+  * Source content and output found in Resources folder
 * Utilize Pandas and Matplotlib to create a bar chart of the most commonly occurring incidents in San Franciso by Police District
 * Utilize the Seaborn libraries